msaligane/Big-DoE-OpenROAD/README.md

 # Big-DoE-OpenROAD

-The run_design.py script will do the follow steps:
+The run_design.py script executes the following steps:
 1. Modify the pdn.cfg, config.mk files (for power stripes and placement density sweeping).
 2. Create NUM_THREAD design folders, each with a different clock period and core/die areas.
 3. Create NUM_THREAD different Makefiles.